 - 1 tbsp 1 tbsp , for garnish

 - 1¼ lbs 550 g cauliflower

 - 4 tbsp 4 tbsp unsalted butter

 - salt and ground black pepper, to taste

-- Cook the lamb with the water and salt in a pressure cooker for 30-35 minutes.
+- Cook the lamb with the water and salt in a pressure cooker for 30-35 minutes on high.
 In the meantime, prepare the cauliflower rice.
 When the meat is ready, remove and reserve the stock.

 - Heat the butter or ghee in a large saucepan over medium heat.
 Add onions and cook until they start turning brown, stirring constantly.